hadisotudeh/analytics_cup_research/README.md

 ![alt text](figs/example.jpg)

 After excluding late substitutions, which may introduce noise, we aggregated position maps of 267 players per pre-tagged [SkillCorner label](https://skillcorner.crunch.help/en/working-with-the-data/physical-data-glossary-1-1) to create **position templates** below, where the number of players per label is shown above each map.
-Overall, the templates are visually appealing, but the RDM, DM, and LDM appear indistinguishable, which could be alleviated with access to more tracking data.
+Overall, the templates are visually appealing, but the RDM, DM, and LDM appear indistinguishable, which could possibly be alleviated with access to more tracking data.

 ![alt text](figs/templates.jpg)